ohdsi-studies/RCRIvalidation/README.md

 library(Strategus)
 library(dplyr)

-# Set working directory to Renv
+# Set working directory to Renv file
 #==========================================#
 #Download the Renv lock file from the GitHub page
 #Set working directory to the Renv file